babel/notes/2017-08/aug-02.md

 Babel 7 tasks for beta: https://github.com/babel/babel/milestone/9 (not that many)

 - Made https://github.com/babel/notes/issues/30 to check meta issues for those upgrading.
 - Release the beta after merging the rest of the milestone PRs (and testing in Babel itself for regressions).
-I'l update the Behance apps as well and then we can broadcast.
+Henry will update the Behance apps as well and then we can broadcast.
 - Reach out to plugin authors to upgrade and leave feedback, work with the well known projects to upgrade beforehand

 ## Other Topics